BACP Registered Integrative Counsellor · London

 Sessions are 50 minutes, usually weekly.
 The direction comes from what matters most to you — and that shifts over time.
 My role is to keep the process honest, steady, and moving forward rather than circling the same ground indefinitely.

+Payment is due in advance of each session.
 I hold a current enhanced DBS check and work in full accordance with the BACP Ethical Framework.

-Get in TouchGet in Touch
+Get in Touch

 If something in what you've read feels familiar — that's usually a good place to start.